correalramos24/YAW/README.md

 * rundir: Set the rundir to execute the runner.
 If not set, it will be set to the current path where YAW was invoked.
 * create_dir: Create the rundir.
 * overwrite: Overwrite the rundir
-* same_rundir: Execute all the multirecipies in the same rundir. `false` by default.
 * dry: Not execute anything, just set the rundir. `false` by default
 * mirror: Generate mirror runners.
-* verbose: Be verbose with this step. `false` by default.

 It also defines the two execution steps, a first one where the parameters are managed and a second one where the execution happens.

 ### SlurmAbstractRunner - SLURM parameters

 Define an interface to interact with SLURM jobs.
+### AbstractFilesRunner

 ### BashRunner

-Extends the abstract runner to execute commands using bash and inflate the rundir with input files.
+Extends the abstract runner to execute commands using bash and inflate the rundir.
+It uses the AbstractFilesRunner functionalities.
+* bash_cmd: Bash command to be executed.
+* args: Arguments of the `bash_cmd`.
+* wrapper: wrapper of the bash_cmd (`time` for example).
+* script_name: name of the script to encapsulate the commands. `yaw_wrapper.sh` by default.

 ### BashSlurmRunner
 TBD

 ## Examples
-TBD

-## Extending the functionalities

-Despite being recommended to tune your functionalities using your bash scripts you can also extend YAW core to support **new types of recipie**.
-This section will briefly summarize the modular design, to make it easy to extend the functionalities of this application.

-### UML overview - Runners

-TBD

-### Creating your runner

 TBD